samuelbarrett1234/40KLearn/README.md

   as rotation, reflection (there are 8 symmetries.)
 This is useful because it doesn't change the board's value, and shouldn't change the policy (after applying the transformation to the policy, also.)
+- Create a script for evaluating different sets of model weights, do determine which is better.
 - Maybe: refactor the MCTS tree to enforce an order on which units to order.
 This should reduce branching factor.
 Then, update neural network policy output.
-- Randomly generate initial game state for each self-play epoch.
 - Stretch goal: supporting many concurrent games, each with their own large search trees.
 This would require two steps: (i) allow search trees to be stored in a database or file, so their sizes aren't bound by the limits of the system's RAM, and (ii) allow